William Turnbull

 Biography

-After the war Turnbull resided in the town of Antigonish and worked as the superintendent of the Fish Hatchery in Frasers Mills.
-Turnbull died August 30, 1957 in Frasers Mills.
+After the war, Turnbull resided in the town of Antigonish and worked as the superintendent of the Fish Hatchery in Frasers Mills.
+He died on August 30, 1957 in Frasers Mills.

 Additional Media